SixArm/unix-shell-script-kit/README.md

 # POSIX shell script kit

-The POSIX shell script kit is one file of helper functions and constants.
+POSIX shell script kit is a file of POSIX helper functions.

+You simply download the kit file, then source it in your script.

-These work for bash, zsh, ksh, dash, sh, and any other modern POSIX shell.
+The kit works for bash, zsh, dash, and many other modern Unix shells.

-You can include this file in your own scripts, or copy anything you want.

-This file is free libre open source software, created by SixArm.
+The kit is free libre open source software, created by SixArm.

 Constructive feedback is welcome and appreciated.

+## Usage

 To download this file: